The Murphy Scholars Program in Literature and Language allows Hendrix students from any major

 simply certify their participation in that cocurricular experience by submitting two items to the Murphy Scholars Program office — a Statement of Intent at the outset and a brief reflection once the experience is finished.

-For individualized cocurricular projects, Murphy Scholars must submit a proposal to the Hendrix-Murphy Foundation.
-A selection committee will evaluate each request to ensure it meets program goals and to approve the funding, including any expenditures from that Scholar’s Study-Travel Allowance Fund.

-Clean copy | simply certify their participation in that cocurricular experience by submitting two items to the Murphy Scholars Program office — a Statement of Intent at the outset and a brief reflection once the experience is finished.

 For individually designed cocurricular projects, Murphy Scholars must submit a proposal to the Hendrix-Murphy Foundation.
 A selection committee will evaluate each request to ensure it meets program goals and to approve the funding, including any expenditures from that Scholar’s Study-Travel Allowance Fund.